 Safe + Sound week is an American initiative to recognize the success of good health and safety programs in the workplace.
 Successful health and safety programs not only help identify workplace hazards, they also help prevent accidents at work.
-As falls from heights are still a very common workplace accidents, Safe + Sound Week is an ideal time to pay extra attention to this risk in your workplace.
-While Safe + Sound Week may originate in the United States, every employer, worldwide, can participate in to help keep their workers safe.
+As falls from heights are still a very common workplace accident, Safe + Sound Week is an ideal time to pay extra attention to this risk in your workplace.
+While Safe + Sound Week may originate in the United States, every employer, worldwide, can participate in it to help keep their workers safe.

 In this blog we want to highlight some common work at height hazards.
 You can use this information to help recognize fall hazards in your workplace, and to take preventative measures.
-During a workplace safety inspection keep a lookout for these hazards.
+During a workplace safety inspection keep a lookout for these hazards:

 How does a person working at height enter the workplace?
 Roof access is often achieved via an external fixed ladder, or via a roof hatch.
 But these means of access provide a fall hazard of their own, both when entering the roof, as well as when leaving the roof surface.
 When there is no barrier in place a worker can fall into (or next to) the ladderway, or open roof hatch.
 For this reason a guardrail system must be in place on all exposed sides, and the entrance to the, so-called, hole, must be covered with an offset or self-closing gate.